jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 ### Define tasks

-The fundamental resource of the Tekton process is the <em>task</em>, which contains at least one step to be executed and performs a useful function.
+The fundamental resource of the Tekton process is the <em>task</em>, which contains at least one step to be executed to perform a useful function.
 Tasks execute steps in the order in which they are written, with each step completing before the next step starts.
 While `Pipelines` execute tasks in parallel unless a task is directed to run after the completion of another task.
 This facilitates parallel execution of build / test / deploy activities and is a useful characteristic that guides the user in the grouping of steps within tasks.